unoplatform/uno/doc/articles/faq.md

 ## Does intellisense work in XAML editor?
 Yes, if you do not see it:
-- Make sure you are targeting the latest windows SDK version.
+- Make sure you are targetting the latest windows SDK version.
 - Choose "XAML Designer" as the default for opening your XAML files (right-click on your XAML file and then "Open With").
 - Relaunch your Visual Studio solution.
 - Select UWP on the top-left corner of your XAML file.